AdobeDocs/target.es-ES/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#whitelist}
+## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}

 You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
 Todos los demás hosts que generen llamadas obtendrán una respuesta de error de autorización comentada.
 Todo host que contenga una llamada de mbox se registra en el entorno Producción de [!DNL Target] de forma predeterminada y tiene acceso a todas las actividades activas y aprobadas.
 If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
 Todos los hosts seguirán apareciendo en la lista [!UICONTROL Hosts] y los entornos podrán seguir utilizándose para agrupar estos hosts y asignar distintos niveles a cada uno, como, por ejemplo, si el host puede ver campañas activas o inactivas.